blockpass-org/blockpass-serversdk/README.md

 #### registerFlow

-Register fow.
-Recieved user sign-up infomation and create KycProcess.
+Register flow, receiving user sign-up infomation and creating KycProcess.
+This behaves the same as loginFlow except for it does not require sessionCode input
-Basically this flow processing same as loginFlow.
-The main diffrence is without sessionCode input

 **Parameters**